kevinrmccraney/kevinrmccraney.github.io/markdown/troubled-worlds.md

 ## 🤔 Problem Space
 During my time in graduate school, I participated in a multi-quarter research project focused on design for the Anthropocene.

-The research project was structured as a reading group.
-In the first half of the project, we would read an excerpt from a large text or a handful of papers on a theme, and then come together and talk through our takeaways.
+&&The research project was structured as a reading group.
+In the first half of the project, we would read an excerpt from a large text or a handful of papers on a theme, and then come together and talk through our takeaways.&&

 ## 🛠 Process
 Initially, I was curious about two overarching questions: is data, as an encoded artifact, materialized ideology; and has anyone ever calculated the energy consumption of performing basic office tasks?